-Hide Top Bar extension helps to hide GNOME’s top bar when it gets into your way.
-It’s very useful for Linux laptop or netbook with small screen size.
+Hide Top Bar extension helps to hide GNOME’s top bar when it gets in your way.
+It’s handy for Linux laptops or netbooks with small screen sizes.

-In the extension’s preferences, different behaviors can be specified: unhiding on mouse-over or on pressing a keyboard shortcut, or when no window requires the space.
+The user can specify different behaviors in the extension’s preferences: unhiding on mouse-over, pressing a keyboard shortcut, or when no window requires the space.

-We hope these cool extensions help you to rediscover your passion for the GNOME desktop.
+We hope these excellent extensions help you to rediscover your passion for the GNOME desktop.
 So, what is your favorite GNOME extension?
 Let us know in the comments below.

 Unite was forgot.
 Sad.